Here is some information to help solve this exhausting nightly pacifier run!!

 Ensure you use this method for all naps and overnight sleep.
 This includes throughout the night if your little one wakes you for the pacifier.

 If you are still struggling with sleep problems or need some more advice, I would be happy to help you with a 15 minute free no obligation phone consultation.
-Keep an eye out on our Facebook and Instagram (babysleepconsultancy) pages for upcoming workshops and sleep tips!
+Keep an eye out on our Facebook and Instagram @babysleepconsultancy page for further sleep tips!